jayfry1077/serverless_discord_diceroll_bot/README.md

 ### maximum:

 required: True
-description: Higher number on the die
+description: Highest number on the die

 ### minimum: